AbdeltwabMF/abdeltwabmf/README.md

 ### About me 😇

-I am an experienced C/C++, Java, and Python programmer with a working knowledge of Linux and advanced knowledge of data structures and algorithms.
-I am a Free Software Enthusiast.
-Just another programmer with too many opinions.
-I am not the best, but I’m pretty good.
+I am proficient in C/C++, Java, and Python programming languages, along with a practical understanding of Linux.
+My expertise extends to advanced data structures and algorithms, and I am passionate about free software.
+As a versatile programmer, I may not be unparalleled, but my skills are commendable.

 ### Contact 📬